 The engine was Toyota’s 145 bhp 5M-GE 2.8 liter/168 ci dual overhead cam fuel injected inline six, giving a 0-60 time of about 9 seconds (spritely for 1982) and a top speed of approximately 125 mph.
 Over the next few years, engine power would climb to 161 bhp.

 Mileage with the standard five-speed manual transmission was 21 city/34 highway by the standards of the day (19/31 by today’s standards).
-Choosing the four-speed automatic transmission reduced highway mileage to 32 highway.
+Choosing the optional four-speed automatic transmission reduced highway mileage to 32 highway.
+With a 16.1-gallon gas tank, Supra drivers could expect to drive 360 to 395 miles before seeking more fuel.

 Here’s a classic commercial, with legendary (and very tall) race car driver Dan Gurney shilling for the brand new Supra.